just-buildsystem/justbuild/share/man/just-mr.1.md

 fetch
 -----

-This subcommand prepares all archive-type workspace roots for an offline build by fetching all their required source files from the specified locations given in the input configuration file.
-Any subsequent **`just-mr`** or **`just`** invocations containing fetched archive workspace roots will thus need no further network connections.
+This subcommand prepares all archive-type and **`"git tree"`** workspace roots for an offline build by fetching all their required source files from the specified locations given in the input configuration file or ensuring the specified tree is present in the Git cache, respectively.
+Any subsequent **`just-mr`** or **`just`** invocations containing fetched archive or **`"git tree"`** workspace roots will thus need no further network connections.

 If a main repository is provided in the input configuration or on command line, only it and its dependencies are considered for fetching.